cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 1. Explore the Pods view by clicking on the `Pods` button in the sub-sidenav.
    Can you find the Stratos pods in the pods view?

-## Register Helm Endpoint and Install a Chart
+## Register a Helm Endpoint and Install WordPress

 To enable Helm functionality, just like Kubernetes we need to add a Helm endpoint.
 Once added we can view the Helm Chart's it offers and use Stratos to install one to our Kubernetes Cluster.